hirosystems/docs/docs/tutorials/managing-accounts.md

 ## Introduction

-This tutorial will walk you through the following steps:
+This tutorial walks you through the following steps:

-- Generating an account
+- Generate an account
-- Reviewing account info
+- Review account info
-- Reviewing account history
+- Review account history
-- Getting account balances
+- Get account balances

 :::note

 This tutorial is NodeJS-specific.
-If you would like to understand how to manage Stacks 2.0 accounts using a different language/framework, please [review the accounts guide](https://docs.stacks.co/understand-stacks/accounts).
+You can [review the accounts guide](https://docs.stacks.co/understand-stacks/accounts) to understand how to manage Stacks 2.0 accounts using a different language/framework.

 :::